 According to the World Bank (2004), for services to succeed, it is necessary to change institutional relations between key actors, given that adjusting inputs without reforming institutions that produce inefficiencies will not lead to sustainable improvements.
-This is a clear indication of the role of institutions in providing services to the poor; that is, success in providing these services depends on accountability and good governance by the institutional relationships in which actors, including individuals, organizations, government and companies, are accountable to each other.
+This is a clear indication of the role of institutions in providing services to the poor; that is, success in providing these services depends on accountability and good governance by the institutions.
+The World Bank (2004) states that successful services for poor people emerge from institutional relationships in which actors, including individuals, organizations, government and companies, are accountable to each other.
 In addition to the aspects mentioned, Ibrahim (2017) states that policies and political arrangements are important to determine the successful provision of social services in any country, particularly in the least developed countries.